The Tuscany Guide

 Tuscany will overwhelm you.
 No matter whether you’ve lived here your whole life or you’re stepping foot in a hayfield for the first time: This region of Italy will leave you in awe, stammering, speechless.
 And if there is one part that will spoil you for all others, it is the Val d’Orcia.
 This valley of the Orcia river is Tuscany at its Tuscaniest.
 You know those calendars?
 The ones with the winding road lined with pointy green cypress trees?
 That road is in the Val d’Orcia.
 And the cylindrical hay bales that look like giant, flaxen spools of thread?
 Pure Val d’Orcia.
 Or the hills that roll like waves to the horizon?
 Yep, that, too.
 It’s no wonder that this valley was named a UNESCO World Heritage site.

 “What I love about the Val d’Orcia is that there is nothing to do here,” says John Voigtmann, an expat who moved here about fifteen years ago.
-Voigtmann is the owner of two of the most perfect boutique hotels you’ll find here (or anywhere else, for that matter): La Bandita Countryhouse, ten minutes outside of Pienza, and La Bandita Townhouse, in the center of town.
+Voigtmann is the co-owner, with his ex-wife Ondine Cohane, of two of the most perfect boutique hotels you’ll find here (or anywhere else, for that matter): La Bandita Countryhouse, ten minutes outside of Pienza, and La Bandita Townhouse, in the center of town.
 “Okay, specifically, there is nothing you HAVE to do.
 The area is for taking in the best of Italy—culture, beauty, history—all at your own pace, without having to tick any boxes.”

 Of course, if you really wanted to tick boxes, they might look something like this: wine, cheese, pasta, 600-year-old town built by Pope Pius II as the perfect Renaissance town.